RashaAbuRkab/BDA_Final_Project/BDA_Final_Project-visionLLM/README.md

 2. Backend saves file in `data/uploads`.
 3. `PyPDFLoader` reads pages into documents.
 4. `RecursiveCharacterTextSplitter` creates chunks (tagged `type="text"`).
-5. Embedded images are extracted from the PDF (see below) and scanned (text-sparse) pages are rasterized to full-page images.
+5. Embedded images are extracted from the PDF (see below), and scanned (text-sparse) pages are rasterized to full-page images.
 6. Each extracted image/scanned page is captioned by a vision LLM, and the caption becomes a retrievable `Document` (tagged `type="image"`).
 7. Text chunks and image-caption documents are combined and embedded together with `OpenAIEmbeddings`.
 8. `FAISS.from_documents(...)` builds a single vector index over both content types.